Good Hotel Guide Review

 10. 4 on ground floor.

-large reception, bar/lounge, sun lounge, restaurant, in-room TV (Freeview), wedding facilities, 3-acre grounds, public rooms wheelchair accessible.
+large reception, bar/lounge, sun lounge, restaurant, in-room TV (Freeview), wedding facilities, 3-acre grounds, public rooms wheelchair accessible, partially adapted toilet.

-well-behaved dogs allowed in bedrooms (£10 per stay), public rooms (part of restaurant, subject to ‘three barks’ rule).
+a limited number of well-behaved dogs allowed in bedrooms by arrangement (£10 per stay), public rooms (part of restaurant, subject to ‘three barks’ rule).